Z-Hub/kopano-apps/kopano-webapp/appcenter/README_UPDATE.md

 Please see [Kopano Changelog](https://documentation.kopano.io/kopano_changelog/) for a general overview of all updates.

+### Changes in Kopano4UCS 1.4

+* directly depend on php7 packages to resolve issues with packages choosing php5 variants when resolving dependencies.

 ### Changes in Kopano WebApp 3.3 final (3.3.0.610) and Kopano4UCS 1.3.1

 *   the Kopano Core dependencies have been updated to 8.3.1. **Please update the Kopano Core app first, if you have both app running on the same server!**